LinkBoss vs Rank Math: The Internal Linking Gap No One Talks About

 Rank Math’s Google Search Console integration is genuinely strong.
 Its analytics and rank tracking are among the best available at any price tier in the WordPress plugin space.

 These are real capabilities worth having.
-They just operate at a different layer of SEO than internal link architecture, and strong analytics don’t compensate for a linking workflow that can’t scale.
+They just operate at a different layer of SEO than internal link architecture, and strong analytics do not compensate for a linking workflow that cannot scale.
+For readers evaluating other generalist plugins, our LinkBoss vs AIOSEO comparison covers a similar dynamic where the all-in-one approach limits internal linking depth.

 The honest diagnostic question is: how was your current link graph built?
 If the answer is “through individual editor decisions made post by post without a defined strategy,” you already know the ceiling you’re working against.